This post may contain affiliate links. See my disclosure policy.

 • As a main: It’s easy to turn these salmon bites into a complete and well rounded meal with a couple flavorful side dishes.
 Roasted veggies like broccoli and roasted asparagus with coconut rice is my family’s favorite.
 Be sure to set aside a little extra teriyaki sauce for drizzling (being careful not to cross-contaminate with raw salmon).

 • As an appetizer: Whenever I serve this recipe as an appetizer, I make sure to come prepared with at least three different dipping sauces.
-Spicy mayo is my favorite, but I also love a my homemade tartar sauce, this spicy-sweet Korean BBQ sauce, tangy comeback sauce, and creamy horseradish sauce.
+Spicy mayo is my favorite, but I also love homemade tartar sauce, this spicy-sweet Korean BBQ sauce, tangy comeback sauce, and creamy horseradish sauce.

 Overhead view of bowls filled with white rice and golden salmon bites, garnished with sesame seeds and sliced green onions.